LastAncientOne/Stock_Analysis_For_Quant/Tableau_Stock/README.md

 ## Author:
 ### * Tin Hang

-## 🔴 Warning: This is not a financial advisor.
-Do not use this for investing or trading.
+## 🔴 Warning: This is not financial advice.
+Do not rely on it for investment or trading decisions.
 It is for educational purposes only.